Table of Contents

 I use this method when I work with mastic to make Dondurma ice cream.

-Grinding – After the cooking process is done, it is time to put them into a spice grinder; at that point, we can add ginger.
+Grinding—After cooking, it is time to put them into a spice grinder; we can add ginger at that point.
 I prefer a freshly chopped one.
-After that, grate the nutmeg/mace in the powder.
-(Mace is the outer covering of the nutmeg), and blend them into a fine powder. *Nutmeg powder can be sprinkled on the chai as part of the garnish.
-Nutmeg is the seed, and it can be substituted with mace in a 1:1 ratio.
+After that, grate the nutmeg/mace into the powder.
+(Mace is the outer covering of the nutmeg.) and blend them into a fine powder. *Nutmeg powder can be sprinkled on the chai as a garnish.
+Nutmeg is the seed and can be substituted with mace in a 1:1 ratio.

-Use 1/4 to 1 teaspoon of the mix later in tea making process.
+Use 1/4 to 1 teaspoon of the mix later in the making process.

 Tea Time – How to make Masala Chai

-It is finally Tea Time, let’s make some tea.
-If desired, all we need is Garam chai masala -we just created water, tea leaves/bags, milk, and sugar.
+It is finally Tea Time; let’s make some tea.
+We only need Garam chai masala if desired -we just created water, tea leaves/bags, milk, and sugar.

-I drink black tea, and I often make myself Black Masala Chai, but since it is not that common, let’s start with a regular recipe.
+I drink black tea and often make myself Black Masala Chai, but since it is not that common, let’s start with a regular recipe.

-I do not include here the store-bought chai as every producer specifies on the box their preferred way of making it.
+I do not include the store-bought chai here as every producer specifies their preferred way of making it on the box.

 Masala Chai Tea